 The Council's corporate office strategy is to consolidate the number of offices that are used as a head office type function.
-Over the last 8 years around 15 sites have been vacated and the Council's corporate office function centred round Bernard Weatherall House (BWH).
+Over the last 8 years around 15 sites have been vacated and the Council's corporate office function centred around Bernard Weatherall House (BWH).
 Changes in working styles to adopt a 3:2 desk ration has allowed some surplus space to be created and this has been absorbed through letting space within the building to partner organisations and private companies to generate additional income.

-With the increase in home working opportunities and delivery of services using different methods and media, further consolidation of office space has become possible.
+With the increase in home working opportunities and the adoption of the Council's hybrid working policy together with delivery of services using different methods and media, further consolidation of office space has become possible.
 Whilst there are few outlying offices remaining, where these exist consideration has been given to their closure and relocation of staff to BWH or provision of face to face services from other hub buildings.

-Whilst the impact of Covid-Safe building requirements may currently limit some of these relocations, once these restrictions have been lifted, opportunities will arise for further relocations into BWH and the proposed office strategy builds on this and the more flexible working and service provision styles.
+Whilst the impact of the Covid-Safe building requirements may still limit some of these relocations, once these restrictions have been lifted, opportunities will arise for further relocations into BWH and the proposed office strategy builds on this and the more flexible working and service provision styles.